White Paper: Ultracapacitor Voltage, Temperature, and Lifetime

-As we've established before, ultracapacitors store energy in an electric field, whereas batteries rely on a chemical reaction.
+As we've seen in our infographic comparing the two technologies, ultracapacitors store energy in an electric field, whereas batteries rely on a chemical reaction.
 Being free of chemical reactions means that ultracapacitors, or supercapacitors, can survive over a million charge-discharge cycles.
 For batteries, depending on the technology, the cycles are counted in the thousands.

 Operating temperature and voltage

-The working temperature of an ultracapacitor has a direct influence on how long the ultracapacitor remains operational (end of life for an ultracapacitor generally means that an ultracapacitor's capacitance is under 80% of its initial value, or that ESR has increased by more than 200%).
+The working temperature of an ultracapacitor has a direct influence on how long the ultracapacitor remains operational (end of life for an ultracapacitor generally means that an ultracapacitor's capacitance is under 80% of its initial value, or that the ESR has increased by more than 200%).
 Increasing the application temperature in which the ultracapacitor is used will shorten its lifetime.
 According to Arrhenius law, increasing cell temperature by 10°C decreases lifetime twice over.